mhenrixon/sidekiq-unique-jobs/README.md

 ### Finer Control over Uniqueness

 Sometimes it is desired to have a finer control over which arguments are used in determining uniqueness of the job, and others may be _transient_.
-For this use-case, you need to define either a `unique_args` method, or a ruby proc.
+For this use-case, you need to define either a `lock_args` method, or a ruby proc.

-*NOTE:* The unique_args method need to return an array of values to use for uniqueness check.
+*NOTE:* The lock_args method need to return an array of values to use for uniqueness check.

 *NOTE:* The arguments passed to the proc or the method is always an array.
 If your method takes a single array as argument the value of args will be `[[...]]`.